Anthrocon/www/content/2018-charity-followup/index.md

 We also set new records for the charity raffle and the bucket brigade!

 - More special thanks are in order to the following groups and individuals:To all the donors who contributed artwork, merchandise, and memorabilia to the auction and raffle, and to all those who both bid at the auction and bought raffle tickets.
-- To the Dorsai Irregulars, Anthrocon's security contingent, who contributed the New &amp; Improved Golden Ticket for 2019.
+- To the Dorsai Irregulars, Anthrocon's security contingent, who contributed the New & Improved Golden Ticket for 2019.
 - To all the Sunday comedy show performers, for their charity performance from which all ticket sales were donated to charity.
 Also, as always, to Dr. Conway for his annual auctioneering skills.
-- To all the fursuiters who volunteered their time for the new &amp; improved fursuit "bucket brigade": Vira, Prince Mai, Hubcap, TehAlbi, Hella Obnoxious, Toxic, Foxkiller BlueDragon, Martog, Gadget, R3venge, Kodiac, Oliver Devlin, Tamaska Kitsune, Blue Mouse, Dusk &amp; Laguna, Kytezilla, Star, Tumult, Snorkyl Randa, A Loaf, Queenie Deerhart, Red, Wolven, Monster Bones, Cyfer, Whitepaw &amp; Scooter, Peach Pit, Lt.
+- To all the fursuiters who volunteered their time for the new & improved fursuit "bucket brigade": Vira, Prince Mai, Hubcap, TehAlbi, Hella Obnoxious, Toxic, Foxkiller BlueDragon, Martog, Gadget, R3venge, Kodiac, Oliver Devlin, Tamaska Kitsune, Blue Mouse, Dusk & Laguna, Kytezilla, Star, Tumult, Snorkyl Randa, A Loaf, Queenie Deerhart, Red, Wolven, Monster Bones, Cyfer, Whitepaw & Scooter, Peach Pit, Lt.
 Knight, and Grandma Kage.
 Congratulations to our top three fundraisers: Prince Mai, Tumult, and A Loaf!
 - To all the attendees who bought merchandise and made cash donations to South Hills' donation buckets at their table.

 I would like to give thanks to my staff who helped conduct both the charity auction and raffle.
 None of this could've occurred without the assistance of Mike "Mrianti" Pierce, Trevor "Mr. Mutt" Boyd, Tracey "Stormy" Bealer, Karl "Xydexx" Jorgensen, Lynn Harris, and Sharon Yates, as well as the additional assistance of legacy staffer, Shaun "Stahi" Daugherty.